adamjhc/stream-vertex-cover/README.md

 This project aims to provide implementations for parameterized streaming algorithms for vertex cover as posed in [Chitnis, Cormode, Hajiaghayi, & Monemizadeh, 2014](https://arxiv.org/abs/1405.0093) as well as to provide a basis for further work into parameterized streaming algorithms.

-In this project you will find
+## Features

-- Basic implementations for small graphs using [NetworkX](https://networkx.github.io/)
+- Classical implementations for small graphs using [NetworkX](https://networkx.github.io/)
-- Stream implementations using Python `IO`
+- Stream implementations using Python's [io](https://docs.python.org/3/library/io.html)
 - Stream implementations using [Apache Kafka](https://kafka.apache.org/) and [Faust](http://faust.readthedocs.io/)
-- Visualisations of algorithms
+- Tools for visualising the algorithms
 - Runtime analysis and memory profiling

+## Code

-All code is statically type checked using [MyPy](http://mypy-lang.org/).
-View the [docs](https://stream-vertex-cover.readthedocs.io/)
+All code has been statically type checked using [MyPy](http://mypy-lang.org/).
+View the docs [here](https://stream-vertex-cover.readthedocs.io/) or using the link above.

 ## Setup